Who can Apply?

 We also administer the Singapore Good Laboratory Practice (GLP) Compliance Programme.
 The SAC GLP Compliance Programme is open to all Test Facilities.

 How to Get Accredited?

-It can take between three to six months for organisations to obtain their SAC accreditation.
+It can take between three to six months for organisations to obtain their SAC accreditation or SAC GLP registration.
 This is dependent on a number of factors, such as the degree of the organisation’s compliance with requirements, the complexity of scope of accreditation and the availability of witnessing and clearance of incidences of non-conformance highlighted during the assessment.
 The SAC application process covers:

 1. Basic Requirements

 To apply for SAC accreditation, a CAB must first provide evidence of fulfilling the base requirements outlined in the relevant standards.
-ISO/IEC 17020, 17021, 17024, 17025, 17043, 17065 and ISO 15189.
+ISO/IEC 17020, 17021-1, 17024, 17025, 17043, 17065 and ISO 15189.
+To apply for SAC GLP registration programme, a facility must first provide evidence of fulfilling the base requirements of OECD principles of Good Laboratory Practices (1997).
 It must also be a registered legal entity.
-SAC documents pertaining to the different schemes can be accessed here.
+SAC documents pertaining to the different schemes can be accessed

 2. Access to Application Form